mitsuhiko/lucumr/2015/5/27/rust-for-pythonistas.rst

             print "fib({}) = {}".format(i, rv)

-So what we do here is spawn 20 threads and make them compute in a very terrible manner increasing factorial numbers.
+So what we do here is spawn 20 threads and make them compute in a very terrible manner increasing Fibonacci numbers.
 Then we join the threads and print the sorted results.
 One thing you immediately notice here is that there is no intrinsic relationship between the mutex (the lock) and the results array.